reffians/aswe-proj/README.md

 - Test
     - To run our unit tests use the command:
         - `./mvnw test`

- - Style checker
+### Style Checker:
 - We used the Checkstyle style checker with the google coding style specifications for Java.
 - To run our style checker, run:
     - `./mvnw checkstyle:check`
+- Our code is Checkstyle clean.
+Refer to below:
+    - checkstyle-output-10/26/2022

 ### API DOCUMENTATION
 - /login